agshinmammadov/speechtotext/README.md

   <p>
     This app is created to support the community in a dedicated direction to provide fast and efficient speech-to-text conversion.
-    It is licensed under [INSERT LICENSE NAME] (or specify if it's an open-source license).
+    It is licensed under an open-source.
-    Please refer to the LICENSE file for more details.
   </p>

   <h2>Getting Started</h2>